platinumazure/eslint-plugin-qunit/docs/rules/require-expect.md

 ### except-simple

-When using the "except-simple" option, the following patterns are considered warnings.
+When using the **default** "except-simple" option, the following patterns are considered warnings.

 ```js